 Elour (pronounced "allure") is what Elizabeth Ghandour categorizes as Femm Rock.
-Elizabeth’s direct lyrics, diverse background and classically trained voice, combined with Joe Scarpellino's tasty bass and Will Flynn's creative drumming, yields a sound that's raucous and rebellious, and yet very stylish.
+Elizabeth’s direct lyrics, diverse background and classically trained voice, combined with Mike Herold's soaring electric guitar, Joe Scarpellino's tasty bass and Ryan Vee's creative drumming, yields a sound that's raucous and rebellious, and yet very stylish.

 Growing up in rural Minnesota, the daughter of an American mother and Lebanese father, Elizabeth's early musical exposure was way outside the mainstream: the musicals her grandmother loved and the Lebanese folk music her father loved.
 Her singing ability was recognized at an early age, and lessons came along with it, adding opera and art songs to a musical palette that was already off the beaten path.
 It seemed obvious all through her childhood and her coursework at St. Olaf college that her destiny was opera or musical theater, and indeed, shortly after college she moved to New York City for just that purpose.

 But a funny thing happened on the way to the aria.
 Passing by a New York City cafe, she heard folk music and was drawn to it irresistibly.
 Though she'd never played guitar nor written music, she was soon heavily into both.
 She headed back to Minnesota and added her sound to Minneapolis' rich musical mix with her Americana band, The Heighburners (pronounced "hay burners").
 After releasing a couple of EPs she noticed some of her writing just didn't fit the Americana mold.